22 IBM Road

 This material has been provided for general informational purposes only.
 Investors should consult with a business planning professional regarding their individual situation.

 If you give away wealth, during life or at death, you may incur federal taxes—and possibly additional state taxes.
 These taxes include gift, estate, income, and inheritance taxes.
-You can help protect the assets you transfer from excessive depletion by understanding these taxes and the various strategies you can use to minimize them.
+You can help preserve the assets you transfer from excessive depletion by understanding these taxes and the various strategies you can use to minimize them.

 Tax issues are never far from the mind of the business owner, and it’s likely that many of the decisions you make will be tax-based.
 It starts with the formation of your business and continues through the sale.
 Your choice of business entity, how you pay out profits to the owners, and your accounting decisions will all have an effect on your tax liability.